 Patient reports did not include clinical advice, as clinical advice and interpretation was to be given by the patient's clinician.
 Since the laboratory did not receive clinical information about patients, it was not appropriate to include clinical advice on the reports.
-We were told that for self-referring patient's wanting advice and interpretation of their results, they would need to go to their GP or doctor for this.
+Self-referring patient's wanting advice and interpretation of their results, would need to go to their GP or doctor for this.